madetech/data-101/modules/core/Python.md

 ## Simple setup:

 When working on a python project it is beneficial to use virtual environments to ensure that all developers on the project have the same dependencies and are able to spin up an environment quickly.
+A local python environment will allow you install packages to a local environment that won't interfer with your global installed packages.

 To manage the python versions on your machine locally then install ‘pyenv’ which is a Python version management system.
 Using pyenv you can set global and local versions of what Python version you would like to run.